remake/kanban-starter/partials/README.md

 # Partials

-Any template files put into this directory can be accessed from templates in the `/pages` directory.
+Any template files put into this directory can be accessed from your page templates.

-# Adding a partial to a page template
+# How to render a partial in a page template

-In `app-index.hbs`, for example:
+Write the following code in `app-index.hbs`:

 ```
 {{> say-hello}}
 ```

 # The partial file

-In order to include the above partial, you'd need to create `/app/partials/say-hello.hbs` and add the following code:
+In order to include the above partial, you need to create a file in `/app/partials/say-hello.hbs` and add the following code:

 ```
 <div>Hello {{currentUser.details.username}}</div>
 ```

-Your partial file will have access to all the template variables from the page it's included in.
+Your partial file will have access to all the template variables from the page that it's included in.

 # Handlebars docs

-To learn more, read about partials in the Handlebars.js docs: https://handlebarsjs.com/guide/partials.html
+To learn more about templates and partials, read the Handlebars.js documentation: https://handlebarsjs.com/guide/partials.html